Redocly/redoc/docs/deployment/html.md

 :::attention Initialize your package manager
 If you do not have a `package.json` file in your project directory, you need to add one by initializing npm or yarn in your project.
 Use the command `npm init` for npm, or `yarn init` for yarn.
-These initialization commands will lead you through the process of creating a `package.json` file in your project.
+These initialization commands lead you through the process of creating a `package.json` file in your project.

 For more information, see